gpCAM

 The core Gaussian-Process engine is available as a standalone package called "fvGP" which is being developed as part of this project.
 Gaussian processes and autonomous experimentation are both highly dependent on function optimization.
 To satisfy the need for high-performance optimization, we are developing the package "HGDL" as part of this project.

-The API is designed in a way that makes it easy to be used and allows endless customization.
+The API is designed to make it easy to use and allows endless customization.

 Powerful Computing